The Royal Uprising Ball

 FRITZ KLEIN AWARD HONOREE: SUSAN ATKINS

 After nearly 30 years in communications, including teaching at the University of Tulsa, Susan founded Atkins + Associates – a media and investor relations consulting firm serving the biotechnology industry – and sold the company to Porter Novelli, a global public relations agency.
 She was a leader in the biotechnology industry for more than 20 years, as director of communications for Genentech and as a corporate officer and vice president of communications for Ligand Pharmaceuticals and Rorer Group.
 She was also a member of the executive committee of the San Diego BIOCOM board of directors and active in the international Biotechnology Industry Organization.
-She was group vice president of Ketchum Public Relations in San Francisco, and was appointed Library Commissioner in San Diego and served on the Board of Directors of Planned Parenthood.
+She was group vice president of Ketchum Public Relations in San Francisco, was appointed Library Commissioner in San Diego, and served on the Board of Directors of Planned Parenthood.
 She also served as Board Chair for Diversionary Theatre for five years – just after the organization moved into its new and current home.
-Now retired, Susan is on the Board of Directors of the national Gay and Lesbian Victory Fund where she was Board Chair for two years.
+Now retired, Susan is on the Board of Directors of the National Gay and Lesbian Victory Fund where she was Board Chair for two years.
 She is also on the Board of the Women’s Coalition of St. Croix, US Virgin Islands.
 Additionally, she has received several awards for philanthropy including an award from the Association of Fundraising Professionals and an award from The LGBTQ Center of San Diego where she also received a women in health care award.

 FRITZ KLEIN NATIONAL AWARD HONOREE: LILLIAN FADERMAN

 Lillian Faderman is an internationally known scholar of lesbian history and literature, as well as ethnic history and literature.
 Among her many honors are six Lambda Literary Awards, two American Library Association Awards, and several lifetime achievement awards for scholarship.
-She is the author of The Gay Revolution, Surpassing the Love of Men, and Odd Girls and Twilight Lovers, all New York Times Notable Books.
+She is the author of The Gay Revolution, Surpassing the Love of Men, Odd Girls, Twilight Lovers, all New York Times Notable Books.
 The Guardian named Odd Girls and Twilight Lovers one of the Top 10 Books of Radical History.
 Her biography of Harvey Milk will be published by Yale University Press in May.

 [/accordion][accordion title=”2017 – Rob Granat, Al Mazur & Shana Wride” load=”hide”]